MohitBurkule/cocosplit/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s SPLIT              A percentage of a split; a number in (0, 1) --having-annotations  Ignore all images without annotations.
+  -h, --help            show this help message and exit -s SPLIT              A percentage train data size in the split; a number in (0, 1) --having-annotations  Ignore all images without annotations.
 Keep only these
                         with at least one annotation --multi-class         Split a multi-class dataset while preserving class